writethedocs/www/docs/conf/eu/2015/news/announcing-eu-2015.md

 # Announcing Write the Docs EU 2015

-We are excited to announce the dates for the 2015 EU conference!
+We are excited to announce the 2015 EU conference!

 * [Write the Docs Europe](http://www.writethedocs.org/conf/eu/2015/) will be in **Prague, Czech Republic on August 31 - September 1, 2015.**